Mortgages for Company Directors Explained

-When applying for a mortgage as a company director, what is considered income will vary according to what percentage of shares in the company you own.
+When applying for company director mortgages, what is considered income will vary according to what percentage of shares in the company you own.
 It can also largely depend upon which provider you choose.

 How Will Your Income be Calculated?

-First of all, the lender will consider what percentage of shares you own in the company.
+First of all, the lender will consider what percentage of shares you own in the company when applying for company director mortgages.
 If you own less than 20% of the shares in your company, your personal salary will be used to calculate the mortgage.
 Your payslips and P60 will usually determine this.

 You will be treated as self-employed if you own more than 20% of the shares in your business.
 This means that in addition to your PAYE salary and dividends you have drawn from the business can also be used in the calculation.
 In some rare circumstances, specialist lenders may consider your share of the retained profits, as your income.